pink-arcana/godot-distance-field-outlines/README.md

 - Press `F7`.
 - In the dialog box that opens, specify a custom subdirectory and name (or leave the defaults).
 Then press `Start`.
 - The plugin will record frame times over 1000 frames, and then display the results on-screen.
 It will also save screenshots of the scene with and without the results overlaid in the specified `user://` subdirectory.

-##### Optimization
-You can find optimization ideas in [this discussion thread](https://github.com/pink-arcana/godot-distance-field-outlines/discussions/5).